ay701/Coding_Challenges/README.md

 All solutions are based on own notes + original algorithms

-Welcome for any better solutions: ay701@nyu.edu
+Any better solutions?
+Feel free to Email ay701@nyu.edu

 More challenges are coming up.